Physical labour and team-work enriches students on volunteering placements

 “Our students have – as we have come to expect from them – lent valuable helping hands and learned something more about their future careers in the process.
 We look forward to them presenting to the next the next cohort of Year two students about what they got out of this experience”.

 Find out more about Occupational Therapy at University of Northampton, whether through the full-time route or full-time Extended route.
-The University also offers an MSc in Advanced Occupational Therapy.

 *Changemaker is a University of Northampton-wide initiative which focuses on staff and students finding solutions to environmental or social problems to improve people’s lives, either at home or abroad.